 Kurosawa himself attempted suicide in the early 1970s.
 What pain caused him to want to do so is a matter for speculation, but it is known that at that time he was less than loved by the Japanese film establishment.
 He had made enemies among actors and financiers, burned bridges with studios, been too successful among foreign critics.
 It was his Western admirers, in part, that saved him, as directors like Francis Ford Coppola, George Lucas, and Steven Spielberg became producers in order to get Kurosawa the money he needed to make his sprawling sagas.

 Even as Kurosawa’s career revived and reached new peaks in the 1980s by dint of foreign cash, he did not adulterate the essential Japaneseness of his art.
 The second segment in Dreams references the hinamatsuri dolls that decorate Japanese households, schools, and storefront windows every March on “Girl’s Day.”
 Kurosawa creates a life-size doll set on the tiered slope of a green hillside.
 It’s the Japanese equivalent of a giant chessboard come to life, like in Harry Potter and the Sorcerer’s Stone, or the army of anthropomorphic playing cards from Alice in Wonderland.
-As the brightly-robed “dolls” do their symmetrical dance, captured through the powerful zoom lens that Kurosawa and his latter-day cinematographer Takao Saito previously used for the verdant hillsides of Ran, millions of plum blossoms cascade into the frame like snow.
-The aesthetics of Japan were never more perfectly conveyed.
+As the brightly-robed “dolls” do their symmetrical dance, captured through the powerful zoom lens that Kurosawa and his latter-day cinematographer Takao Saito previously used for the verdant hillsides of Ran, millions of peach blossoms cascade into the frame like snow.

 Dream 3: Snow on a mountain